curbengh/curbengh.github.io/source/_posts/aws-waf.md

 title: Convert AWS WAF ACLs to human-readable format
 excerpt: Run the attached script to download and convert ACLs
 date: 2021-06-27
+updated: 2021-07-23
 tags:
 - aws
 - security
 ---

-I regularly need to audit my company's access control lists (ACLs) implemented in AWS WAF, as part of my job.
+I regularly need to audit my company's access control lists (ACLs) implemented in [AWS WAF](https://aws.amazon.com/waf/), as part of my job.
 Each ACL can be more than a thousand lines which is practically impossible to read.
 I wrote a script that downloads and summarises the ACLs into human-readable format; each one-thousand-line behemoth is transformed into a fifty-line summary that I can _actually_ audit.

 The script is [available here](/files/20210627/waf-acl.py).
 It currently only supports Cloudfront ACL, feel free to extend it to support regional ACL.

 ```
-./waf-acl.py {profile-name} --directory output-dir --original
+./waf-acl.py --profile {profile-name} --directory {output-dir} --original --wcu --total-wcu
 ```

 **profile-name**: The profile name as listed in "~/.aws/credentials".